Ada-Developers-Academy/core-pses/07/reshape-a-matrix.checkpoint.md

 * type: short-answer
 * id: 976fd220-e3f3-41f4-adb2-908e30d1e363
 * title: What is the time complexity of your solution?
-* points: 0
+* points: 1
 * topics: Big-O, Python, lists, matrices

 ##### !question

 What is the time complexity of your solution?
+Explain.

 ##### !end-question